-Estimation of the $CO_2$ storage capacity in oil and gas reservoirs is the simplest, relatively speaking, and most straightforward of the three media considered for $CO_2$ geological storage.
+Estimation of the CO2 storage capacity in oil and gas reservoirs is the simplest, relatively speaking, and most straightforward of the three media considered for CO2 geological storage.
 This is because, unlike coals and aquifers, oil and gas reservoirs are better known and characterized than the other two as a result of exploration for and production of hydrocarbons.
-Also unlike coal beds and deep saline aquifers, oil and gas reservoirs are discrete rather than continuous, such that the capacity for $CO_2$ storage in hydrocarbon reservoirs in any particular region at any scale is given by the sum of the capacities of all reservoirs in that area, calculated on the basis of reservoir properties such as original oil or gas in place, recovery factor, temperature, pressure, rock volume and porosity, as well as in situ $CO_2$ characteristics such as phase behaviour and density.
+Also unlike coal beds and deep saline aquifers, oil and gas reservoirs are discrete rather than continuous, such that the capacity for CO2 storage in hydrocarbon reservoirs in any particular region at any scale is given by the sum of the capacities of all reservoirs in that area, calculated on the basis of reservoir properties such as original oil or gas in place, recovery factor, temperature, pressure, rock volume and porosity, as well as in situ CO2 characteristics such as phase behaviour and density.

 The fundamental assumption that is made in storage capacity calculations is that the volume previously occupied by the produced hydrocarbons becomes, by and large, available for CO2 storage.
-This assumption is generally valid for reservoirs that are not in hydrodynamic contact with an aquifer, or that are not flooded during secondary and tertiary oil recovery (pressuredepleted fields).
-In reservoirs that are in hydrodynamic contact with an underlying aquifer, formation water invades the reservoir as the pressure declines because of production, leading to a decrease in the pore space available for $CO_2$ storage, but $CO_2$ injection can partially reverse the aquifer influx, thus making more pore space available for $CO_2$ .
+This assumption is generally valid for reservoirs that are not in hydrodynamic contact with an aquifer, or that are not flooded during secondary and tertiary oil recovery (pressure-depleted fields).
+In reservoirs that are in hydrodynamic contact with an underlying aguifer, formation water invades the reservoir as the pressure declines because of production, leading to a decrease in the pore space available for CO2 storage, but CO2 injection can partially reverse the aquifer influx, thus making more pore space available for CO2.
 Not all the previously hydrocarbon-saturated pore space will become available for CO2 because some residual water may be trapped in the pore space due to capillarity, viscous fingering and gravity effects (Stevens et al., 2001).
-Another important assumption is that $CO_2$ will be injected into depleted oil and gas reservoirs until the reservoir pressure is brought back to the original, or virgin, reservoir pressure.
-In some cases reservoir depletion may damage the integrity of the reservoir and/or caprock, in which case the pressure cannot be brought back to the initial reservoir pressure and the capacity would be lower, while in other cases the pressure can be raised beyond the original reservoir pressure as long as it remains safely below the threshold rock-fracturing pressure, in which case the $CO_2$ storage capacity would be higher due to $CO_2$ compression.
+Another important assumption is that CO2 will be injected into depleted oil and gas reservoirs until the reservoir pressure is brought back to the original, or virgin, reservoir pressure.
+In some cases reservoir depletion may damage the integrity of the reservoir and/or caprock, in which case the pressure cannot be brought back to the initial reservoir pressure and the capacity would be lower, while in other cases the pressure can be raised beyond the original reservoir pressure as long as it remains safely below the lesser of the capillary entry pressure and the threshold rock-fracturing pressure of the seal (caprock), in which case the CO2 storage capacity would be higher due to CO2 compression.
 However, raising the storage pressure to or beyond the original reservoir pressure requires a case-by-case reservoir analysis that is not practical for basin-scale evaluations.
 In many cases the structure that hosts a hydrocarbon reservoir is not filled with oil and/or gas to the spill point.
 In such cases, the additional pore space down to the spill point can also be used for CO2 storage, but, to achieve this, the pressure has to be increased beyond the original reservoir pressure, as discussed previously; this seems to be the case for the majority of fields in the Danish sector of the North Sea.

 Both regional and basin scale assessments are based on reserves databases that list oil and gas reserves and various reservoir characteristics.
 Solution gas should not be considered in storage capacity calculations because it is implicitly taken into account in oil reservoirs through the oil shrinkage factor.
-Since reserves databases indicate the volume of original gas and oil in place (OGIP and OOIP) at surface conditions, the theoretical mass storage capacity for CO2 storage in a reservoir at in situ conditions, $M{CO2t}$ , is given by:
+Since reserves databases indicate the volume of original gas and oil in place (OGIP and OOIP) at surface conditions, the theoretical mass storage capacity for CO_2 storage in a reservoir at in situ conditions, M{CO2t} , is given by: